A City on a Hill (Part One)

 How Jesus Reacts to Sin

 Summary: The episode in John 8 of the women caught in adultery offers a stark contrast between the scribes and Pharisees and Jesus Christ in terms of their reactions to sin.

 Is God a False Minister?

-Summary: John Ritenbaugh exposes the deplorable contraditions in the arguments of those who advocate doctrinal change.
-By their reasoning, they portray God as 'a confused and false minister who lacks the power to instruct his chosen leaders to 'get it right."
+Summary: John Ritenbaugh exposes the deplorable contradictions in the arguments of those who advocate doctrinal change.
+By their reasoning, they portray God as a confused and false minister who lacks the power to instruct his chosen leaders to "get it right."
 But that is not the way the Bible portrays Him!

 Is the Kingdom of God Within You?